YuukanOO/uniformcss.com/docs/customization/extracting-components.md

 ---

-## Using @apply mixin <span class="ml-6 inline-flex align-items-center px-8 h-20 font-sm leading-0 bold radius-round bg-blue bg-brighten-500 color-white align-middle">Beta</span>
+## Using @apply mixin <span class="ml-6 inline-flex align-items-center px-8 h-20 font-sm bold radius-full bg-blue bg-brighten-500 color-white align-middle">beta</span>

 The `apply()` mixin allows you to apply properties directly using shorthand utility class names.
 Behind the scene, it parses through the list of arguments and extends placeholder selectors that match the name.